-This brochure provides information about the qualifications and business practices of Uniplan Investment Counsel, Inc. If you have any questions about the contents of this brochure, please contact Mr. Richard P. Imperiale, Chairman and Chief Investment Officer at 262-534-3000.
+This brochure provides information about the qualifications and business practices of Uniplan Investment Counsel, Inc. If you have any questions about the contents of this brochure, please contact us at 262-534-3000.
 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission (the "SEC") or by any state securities authority.
-Registration of an investment adviser with the SEC does not imply a certain level of skill or training in investment management.

-Additional information about us, including a copy of our Form ADV Part 1, is available on the SEC's website at www.adviserinfo.sec.gov.
+Additional information about Uniplan Investment Counsel, Inc., including a copy of our Form ADV Part 1, is available on the SEC's website at www.adviserinfo.sec.gov.
+You can search this site by a unique identifying number, known as a CRD number.
+Our firm's CRD number is 154718.
 Clients and prospective clients may obtain a print version of this brochure by telephoning or writing us.
-The SEC's web site also provides information about any persons affiliated with us who are registered as investment adviser representatives with us.
+The SEC's website also provides information about any persons affiliated with us who are registered as investment adviser representatives.